 What is Azure AD Identity Governance?

 Azure Active Directory (Azure AD) Identity Governance allows you to balance your organization's need for security and employee productivity with the right processes and visibility.
 It provides you with capabilities to ensure that the right people have the right access to the right resources.
 These and related Azure AD and Enterprise Mobility + Security features allows you to mitigate access risk by protecting, monitoring, and auditing access to critical assets -- while ensuring employee and business partner productivity.

-Identity Governance give organizations the ability to do the following tasks across employees, business partners and vendors, and across services and applications both on-premises and in clouds:
+Identity Governance gives organizations the ability to do the following tasks across employees, business partners and vendors, and across services and applications both on-premises and in clouds:

 - Govern the identity lifecycle